jefflester/minitrino/lib/modules/security/system-ranger/readme.md

 ## Policies
 - Bob: admin access to TPCH `sf100` schema
 - Alice: admin access to TPCH `sf10` schema
-- System: all users have select/ownership access to `system` catalog

 ## Accessing Ranger
 - Go to `localhost:6080`